Elevationacademy/rand-sim-5/README.md

 ### Clean Up The Code & Fix Bug

-- Seperate all the components in `App.js` to separate files according to the provided component tree [on the board].
+- Seperate all the components in `App.js` to separate files according to the provided component tree [Architecture.pdf].
 - [Bug] When clicking the search button the app crashes.
 - In the `Photo` component, instead of calling the `renderData` function, create a separate component for that code called `PhotoSection` and load it as a component instead of a method call.
 - Create a component called `LikesSection` and load it as a component in place of the `likes-sections` div.